qouteall/qouteall-blog/Cognitive-biases.md

 ### Hasty generalization

+Examples:

 - See a few rude peoples in one city, then conclude that "people from that city are rude".
 - People who only live in one country think that some societal issue is specific to the country that they are in.
 In fact, most societal issues apply to all countries.
 - **Illusion of control**: A gambler may have the illusion that their behavior can control the random outcomes after seeing occasional coincidents.

+People tend to see false pattern from random things.
+This effect is [apophenia](https://en.wikipedia.org/wiki/Apophenia).

+If there are two lights, the first flashes in 70% probability and the second flashes in 30% probability, when asked to predict which light flashes next, people tend to try to find patterns even if the light flash is purely random.
+The optimal strategy is to not try to predict and always choose the first which has larger probability.
+[Reference](https://www.jneurosci.org/content/jneuro/20/6/RC64.full.pdf)

 ### Confusing correlation as causation